bips-hb/innsight/README.md

 `innsight` is an R package that interprets the behavior and explains individual predictions of modern neural networks.
-Many methods for explaining individual predictions already exist, but hardly any of them are implemented or available in R. Most of these so-called *‘Feature Attribution’* methods are only implemented in Python and thus difficult to access or use for the R community.
+Many methods for explaining individual predictions already exist, but hardly any of them are implemented or available in R. Most of these so-called *Feature Attribution* methods are only implemented in Python and thus difficult to access or use for the R community.
 In this sense, the package `innsight` provides a common interface for various methods for the interpretability of neural networks and can therefore be considered as